 Vikings in France

 Normandy is the obvious region of France one thinks of when thinking of the Vikings.
-But Brittany (Bretagne) and the Vendée regions of France were also heavily settled by displaced Scandinavians in search of a new home.
+But Brittany (Bretagne) and the Vendée regions of France were also densely settled by displaced Scandinavians in search of a new home.
 They even occupied the city of Nantes for several decades.
 If you are from Western France, it is VERY likely you have Viking blood in you.
 If you are from Central or Eastern France, it is not likely—those regions are genetically German.
-Along the coast, the Vikings built more lofty settlements than they had in Ireland, most likely due to the fact that the Carolingian empire was a much more difficult foe to face than the kings of Leinster.
+Along the coast, the Vikings built more lofty settlements than they had in Ireland, most likely because the Carolingian empire was a much more difficult foe to face than the kings of Leinster.
 According to sources, the Norsemen who pushed into Brittany were from Norway, having sailed around the British Isles and down through the Irish Sea to reach it.
 As they carved out swathes of land for themselves in the late 9th and early 10th centuries, the Norwegians came into conflict with the Danes in Normandy.
-It was by exploiting this conflict that the Bretons were able to push back their invaders and eventually expel them from the region.
+It was by exploiting this dispute that the Bretons were able to push back their invaders and eventually expel them from the region.
 Still, their century-long presence left an indelible mark on the local genetic pool.

 Vikings in The Netherlands